-As shown in Figures 1 and 7, Slater includes a transfixation screw hole (26 or 93) that comprises an inner surface (unnumbered in Slater's drawings) configured to direct the transfixation screw (25) through the transfixation screw hole such that the transfixation screw extends through the bridge portion (portions of 5 and 20 or portions of 81 and 90) at a trajectory configured to pass through a first position on the first discrete bone (tibia 4), a portion of the joint (2), and a second position on the second discrete bone (talus 3) once the plate (1 or 80) is placed across the joint.
-(EX1002, ¶113; EX1005, 11:19-25, 13:21-25).
+As shown below in Figures 1 and 7, Slater includes a transfixation screw hole (26 or 93) that comprises an inner surface (unnumbered in Slater's drawings) configured to direct the transfixation screw (25) through the transfixation screw hole such that the transfixation screw extends at a trajectory configured to pass through a first position on the first discrete bone (tibia 4) and a second position on the second discrete bone (talus 3) once the plate (1 or 80) is placed across the joint.
+(EX1002, ¶142; EX1005, 11:19-25, 13:21-25).
 Figure 1 shows three separate exemplary angles for the transfixation screw 25, including one example where the screw 25 passes through a first position on a first discrete bone (tibia 4) and a second position on a second discrete bone (talus 3).
-(EX1002, ¶113).
+(EX1002, ¶142).